cornell-pl/TxForest/TxForestPython/python_forest.md

     Log() -> will just use a list of LogEntryes for this

-    Env() -> instead will just use dictionaries, since we dont really need any extra functionality other than this
+    Env() -> instead will just use dictionaries, since we dont really need any extra functionality other than this, doesnt seem like we need this with the higher order embding

     FileSystem(path : string)
       PosixFileSystem(path : string)